Instructions for Curing Your Pizza Oven

 - The cement and mortar must cure first and this process is actually improved by keeping the cement moist and not letting it dry out.

-- Space heaters should not be used to cure an oven.
+- Space heaters should not be used to cure brick ovens.
 It will produce a high amount of steam in the oven and can become a safety hazard, so it is not recommended.

 - If you notice a black smoke coming from the oven, don’t panic.
 That is food grade grease which is used in the de-molding process.
 The smoke will be a little heavy for the first 2 days and will dissipate through the rest of the curing process.